Skip to contents

 Symbolic Jacobians and forward sensitivities

 rxode2 automatically derives the symbolic Jacobian and forward- sensitivity equations, used by nlmixr2’s FOCEi algorithm for exact gradient-based parameter estimation.
+These extend to third-order sensitivities and to jump (event) sensitivities – exact derivatives with respect to dosing parameters such as bioavailability, lag time, infusion rate, duration, and amount.

 1-3 compartment analytical solutions with exact gradients